-For susceptible contacts, consider the use of MMR vaccine, human normal immunoglobulin (HNIG) or intravenous immunoglobulin (IVIG) as described in the Immunisation Handbook 2020.
-There is some evidence that a single dose of measles–mumps–rubella (MMR) vaccine, when given to an unvaccinated person within 72 hours of first contact with an infectious person, may reduce the risk of developing disease.
+For susceptible contacts, consider the use of MMR vaccine, human normal immunoglobulin (HNIG) or intravenous immunoglobulin (IVIG) as described in the Immunisation Handbook.
+Appendix 6 of the Immunisation Handbook outlines considerations around passive immunisation with immunoglobulin.
+There is some evidence that a dose of MMR vaccine, when given to an unvaccinated or partially vaccinated person within 72 hours of first contact with an infectious case, may reduce the risk of developing disease.

-- this person will continue to be monitored for signs and symptoms consistent with measles for at least one incubation period.
+- The contact will continue to be monitored for signs and symptoms consistent with measles for at least 14 days, and

-Further information on post exposure MMR vaccination and exclusion, including an algorithm, is available at Post-exposure MMR vaccination and exclusion.
+Further information on post exposure MMR vaccination and quarantine/exclusion, including an algorithm, is available at Post-exposure MMR vaccination and exclusion.

-Non-susceptible contacts need no restrictions (see ‘Acceptable presumptive evidence of immunity’ above).
+Non-susceptible contacts (see ‘Acceptable presumptive evidence of immunity’ above) need no restriction.

 Advise all contacts to seek early medical attention if symptoms develop and take precautions so as not to infect others.
 It is important they telephone and alert the health provider before attending their medical centre to prevent the risk of spreading the virus in health care settings.

-Stress the importance of two doses of measles vaccination for all children and encourage early childhood services to keep up-to-date immunisation records of attending children.
+Stress the importance of two doses of measles vaccination for all children and encourage early childhood services to keep up-to-date immunisation records for all attending children.